pengchzn/yonder/docs/_build/html/_sources/README.rst.txt

 =======
-yonder
+YONDER
 =======

-*A PythOn PaCkage for nOisy data ReductioN*
+*A pYthON package for Data dEnoising and Reconstruction*

 Main paper：`J-PLUS: A catalogue of globular cluster candidates around the M81/M82/NGC3077 triplet of galaxies <https://arxiv.org/abs/2202.11472>`_

-You can get the docs of yonder here! [give the link of the docs]
+`You can get the docs of ``YONDER`` here! <https://popcorn-docs.readthedocs.io/en/latest/README.html>`_

-``yonder`` is a package that uses singular value decomposition to perform low-rank data denoising and reconstruction.
+``YONDER`` is a package that uses singular value decomposition to perform low-rank data denoising and reconstruction.
 It takes a tabular data matrix and an error matrix as input and returns a denoised version of the original dataset as output.
 The approach enables a more accurate data analysis in the presence of uncertainties.
 Consequently, this package can be used as a simple toolbox to perform astronomical data cleaning.

-How to install ``yonder``
+How to install ``YONDER``
 ==========================

-The ``yonder`` can be installed via the PyPI and pip:
+The ``YONDER`` can be installed via the PyPI and pip:

 ::